Quick Weight Loss and Long Term Success

 To even the scales (pardon the pun) we can look at weight loss as a % of starting body weight.
 So, if a 200lb person loses 10lb, that’s a 5% loss of body weight.
 A 100lb person will need to lose half the actual weight (5lb) for the equivalent percentage loss (5%).

 A weight loss of 3-5% of body weight over 2 weeks is realistic if you stick to the plan.

 Down to the Bare Essentials

-Some nutrients from the food you eat is “essential”.
-Essential nutrients are those which your body cannot produce / make itself, so need to derive from food and drink.
+Some nutrients from the food you eat are “essential”.
+Essential nutrients are those which your body cannot produce/make itself, so need to derive from food and drink.

-To stop the body from eating into it’s lean mass to much, we will ensure that you maintain the required intake of essential nutrients.
-This is done through prioritising certain food choices and taking specific supplements.
+To stop the body from eating into its lean mass to much, we will ensure that you maintain the required intake of essential nutrients.
+This is done by prioritising certain food choices and taking specific supplements.